 Once a wildfire is burning, using retardant and water on the fire or adjacent to it is often used.
 This may be done via air from a plane or a helicopter.
 Fires that are burning slowly or small usually respond best to a direct hit of retardant or water.

 Taking the steps to reduce the damage associated with a wildfire is important.
-Lightning cannot be controlled, but people can do things to potential mitigate how far the fire may spread and how quickly.
+Lightning cannot be controlled, but people can do things to potentially mitigate how far the fire may spread and how quickly.

 As we take the necessary steps to reduce the potential of damage, it’s good to respect and be in awe of this powerful force of nature.
-If you’re in the New Mexico area and are curious about lightning, check out the Unique Lightning Field!

-If you are interested in learning more about how Gorman Lightning and Electric can prevent lightning damage to your home, call us today.
+If you are interested in learning more about how Gorman Lightning and Electric can prevent lightning damage to your home, Call us today.